rankutah/blog/sites/rank-utah/content/services/local-seo.md

 Local SEO is an effective strategy for marketing your business to achieve both short-term and long-term results.
 It's focus is helping your business show up when people search for what you do.

-Clear Presence strives to focus on Local SEO strategies that help your business generate high-quality leads using this simple and effective process.
+Clear Presence focuses on Local SEO strategies that help your business generate high-quality leads using this simple and effective process.

 {{< /section >}}